MSc Financial Economics / Overview

-- Are you keen to apply your interest and skills in economics to the study of financial markets?
+- You are keen to apply your interest and skills in economics to the study of financial markets

-- Do you want to combine a rigorous training in core economics with a solid introduction to the key theoretical techniques used in finance?
+- You want to combine a rigorous training in core economics with a solid introduction to the key theoretical techniques used in finance

-- Do you plan to work as a portfolio manager, risk management consultant, or financial analyst?
+- You plan to work as a portfolio manager, risk management consultant, or financial analyst

 For entry in the academic year beginning September 2017, the tuition fees are as follows: